survivejs/webpack-book/manuscript/optimizing_build/07_performance.md

 ## Conclusion

-There are many ways to optimize webpack's performance.
+You can optimize webpack's performance in many ways.
 Often it's a good idea to start with easier techniques before moving to more involved ones.
 The exact techniques you have to apply depend on the project.